 Are we doing what God called us to do?
 Are we still sharing Jesus Christ with those who don't know Him?
 We can't expect God to provide if we are not doing what He called us to do.

 2- Faithful with the Money we do have

 Even if we don't have much money, we need to be faithful to what God has already provided.
 If we are not faithful in what little we have, then don't expect to get more.

 3- Faithful in our Circles of Relationships

-For those who are asking, yes I do believe God can use a "Tent Making" job to provide for your needs.
-But that shouldn't be an excuse not to keep relationship with others.
+For those who are asking, yes, I do believe God can use a "Tent Making" job to provide for your needs.
+But that shouldn't be an excuse not to keep a relationship with others.